enlambdment/musical-guiclone/README.md

   `buttongrid.js` module, and which indicate the width of the grid, the height of the grid, and the pitch to which the top row of the button grid corresponds, respectively.

-As well, the `ButtonGrid` class has the following methods:
+As well, the `ButtonGrid` class includes the following methods:
 * `toggleCell(i, j, flag)` for flipping the state of user-clicked buttons between on vs. off, as well as for updating the state of infilled buttons when the infill method is invoked
   - all updates are performed inside the `ButtonGrid` instance attributes, for the sake of